Easter Rising: Build-up to Easter Week

-When MacNeill learned from Volunteer Patrick Whelan that the arms shipment had been lost, he reverted to his original position.
+When MacNeill learned that the arms shipment had been lost, he reverted to his original position.
 With the support of other leaders of like mind, notably Bulmer Hobson and The O'Rahilly, he issued a countermand to all Volunteers, cancelling all actions for Sunday.
 This countermanding order was relayed to Volunteer officers and printed in the Sunday morning newspapers.
-It succeeded only in delaying the rising for a day, although it greatly reduced the number of Volunteers who turned out.
+The order resulted in a delay to the rising by a day, and some confusion over strategy for those who took part.

 British Naval Intelligence had been aware of the arms shipment, Casement's return, and the Easter date for the rising through radio messages between Germany and its embassy in the United States that were intercepted by the Royal Navy and deciphered in Room 40 of the Admiralty.
+It is unclear how extensive Room 40's decryptions preceding the Rising were.
+On the eve of the Rising, John Dillon wrote to Redmond of Dublin being "full of most extraordinary rumours.
+And I have no doubt in my mind that the Clan men – are planning some devilish business – what it is I cannot make out.
+It may not come off – But you must not be surprised if something very unpleasant and mischievous happens this week".

-The information was passed to the Under-Secretary for Ireland, Sir Matthew Nathan, on 17 April, but without revealing its source and Nathan was doubtful about its accuracy.
-When news reached Dublin of the capture of the Aud and the arrest of Casement, Nathan conferred with the Lord Lieutenant, Lord Wimborne.
+The information was passed to the Under-Secretary for Ireland, Sir Matthew Nathan, on 17 April, but without revealing its source; Nathan was doubtful about its accuracy.
+When news reached Dublin of the capture of the SS Libau and the arrest of Casement, Nathan conferred with the Lord Lieutenant, Lord Wimborne.
 Nathan proposed to raid Liberty Hall, headquarters of the Citizen Army, and Volunteer properties at Father Matthew Park and at Kimmage, but Wimborne insisted on wholesale arrests of the leaders.
 It was decided to postpone action until after Easter Monday, and in the meantime, Nathan telegraphed the Chief Secretary, Augustine Birrell, in London seeking his approval.
 By the time Birrell cabled his reply authorising the action, at noon on Monday 24 April 1916, the Rising had already begun.

 On the morning of Easter Sunday, 23 April, the Military Council met at Liberty Hall to discuss what to do in light of MacNeill's countermanding order.
 They decided that the Rising would go ahead the following day, Easter Monday, and that the Irish Volunteers and Irish Citizen Army would go into action as the 'Army of the Irish Republic'.
 They elected Pearse as president of the Irish Republic, and also as Commander-in-Chief of the army; Connolly became Commandant of the Dublin Brigade.
+That weekend was largely spent preparing rations and manufacturing ammunition and bombs.
 Messengers were then sent to all units informing them of the new orders.